EMPAT94/neovim-config/README.md

 " Comment stuff out.
 Plug 'tpope/vim-commentary'

+" Provides a single command that deletes the current buffer in a smart way.
+Plug 'mhinz/vim-sayonara', { 'on': 'Sayonara' }

 " Fugitive is the premier Vim plugin for Git.
 Or maybe it's the premier Git plugin for Vim?
 Plug 'tpope/vim-fugitive'